 Oven safe to 500 degrees

-The bottom layer of the pots has a copper core and a stainless steel cap for excellent performance on induction cooktops.
+This stylish set from Anolon looks attractive, with a graceful shape and a copper stripe along the bottom.
+It includes pieces you’ll actually use and no silly extras that increase the piece count.
+The bottom layer of the pots has a copper core and a stainless-steel cap for excellent performance on induction cooktops.
 The lids are stainless steel, so there’s no risk of breakage, and the very large handles offer a sure grip.

 Solid hard anodized aluminum construction

-Heat and oven safe to 500 degrees without lids
+Heat and oven safe to 425 degrees

-Oven safe to 550 degrees
+Oven safe to 600 degrees

 Pans are oven safe to 500 degrees

-What To Look For When Buying Induction-Friendly Cookware
+What To Look for in Induction-Friendly Cookware

 For cookware to work with induction cooktops, it must contain ferromagnetic materials.
 This means that it must have magnetic properties to work with the magnets in the stove.
 The simplest way to find out if your cookware is compatible is to take a magnet and see if it sticks to the bottom of the pot.
 If the magnet clings to the pot’s bottom, it should work with the stove.
 If the magnet’s pull feels weak, it may not work well with your induction range.
 If there is no pull at all, the cooktop won’t be able to send heat into the pan at all.

-Stainless steel: This popular type of cookware is crafted from an alloy of steel that contains 10.5 percent or more of chromium (and, commonly, a small percentage of nickel), making it a sturdy material that is non-reactive and resistant to rust and corrosion.
+Stainless steel cookware is crafted from an alloy of steel that contains 10.5 percent or more of chromium (and, commonly, a small percentage of nickel), making it a sturdy material that is non-reactive and resistant to rust and corrosion.
 High-quality, multi-clad stainless steel cookware typically includes an aluminum or copper core sandwiched between steel layers to aid the pot or pan with heat conduction.
 If the nickel content in the stainless steel is too high, it prevents the steel from having a magnetic reaction and can’t be used with an induction stove.
 The heating disc can also be bonded to the external surface of the pan, but this type of disc may eventually separate from the pan’s body.

-Hard-anodized aluminum: Hard-anodized aluminum cookware is made from electrochemically hardened aluminum (making it more durable than stainless steel) and has an oxidized top layer that protects it from scratches and scrapes.
+Hard-anodized aluminum cookware is made from electrochemically hardened aluminum (making it more durable than stainless steel) and has an oxidized top layer that protects it from scratches and scrapes.
 Typically, hard-anodized aluminum cookware is not induction-ready, but if it has a built-in iron or magnetic steel disc, it has been specifically designed to use with your induction cooktop.